 At National College of Natural Medicine, we understand that furthering your education will mean a significant investment of your time, energy and resources.
 NCNM participates in federal financial aid programs, including loans and work study.

 Financial aid is available to students enrolled at least half-time.
-For the ND, MSOM, and MAc programs, as well as those enrolled for concurrent degrees, NCNM’s definition of half-time enrollment is 5.5 credits; and full-time is 11 credits. .
-For the MSiMR program, NCNM’s definition for federal aid eligibility is still 5.5 credits, and full-time is 7 credits.
+NCNM’s definition of half-time enrollment is 5.5 credits; and full-time is 11 credits, for all degree seeking programs.
 All students applying for federal financial aid are required to file a Free Application for Federal Student Aid (FAFSA) form.
 This document becomes available on January 1 each year.
 Additionally, students must have been accepted and paid all required fees and deposits at NCNM to receive financial aid information.
 Eligibility for financial aid is determined using a federal methodology formula as outlined by the U.S. Department of Education.

 Financial Aid Awards and Priority Packaging Date